 The summer months are here.
 That means cooling solutions inside of your custom gaming PC are all the more important because ambient temperatures can influence what is happening inside the computer.
-Remember, if your custom PC is affected by ambient temperature at idle speed, it will feel the effect under load as well.
+Remember, if your custom PC is affected by the ambient temperature at idle speed, it will feel the effect under load as well.

 Air-cooled systems can only idle at or above the temperature of the room in which they sit.
 This isn’t necessarily problematic assuming that most indoor temps aren’t going to reach higher than 35C.
 However, it is much easier for the system to reach a critical level of heat because it has less of a margin to increase under load.